Hexboi/BadUsbStuff/README.md

 This folder contains a DigiSpark (ATTiny85) payload that automatically runs a PowerShell script to extract Wi-Fi profiles.

-There are 2 versions:
+### Versions

 - ExtractorToUSB.ps1 saves the output on another USB drive
 - ExtractorToC2.ps1 saves the output on a remote C2 via HTTP POST

-The payload simulates keyboard input to:
+### Behaviour

-- open PowerShell in a hidden window
+- Opens PowerShell in a hidden window
-- execute a Base64-encoded command
+- Executes a Base64-encoded command
-- extract Wi-Fi profiles along with passwords
+- Extracts Wi-Fi profiles along with passwords
-- save the extracted info
+- Saves the extracted info

 This tool can be useful for penetration testing or red team operations where retrieving network credentials is necessary.